-- As an investor in their Income eREIT, you pay $0 in asset management fees unless you earn at least 15% annualized return during the first two years of operation, until December 31, 2017.
+- As an investor in their Income eREIT, you pay $0 in asset management fees unless you earn at least 15% annualized return during the first two years of operation, until Dec.
+31, 2017.

 - For their Growth eREIT, Fundrise will pay a penalty of up to $500,000 to investors if it earns less than a 20% non-compounded annual return.

-Fundrise is not a newcomer to real estate investing, and their team has experience from many areas of the real estate marketplace.
+Fundrise is not a newcomer to real estate investing, and their team has experience in many areas of the real estate marketplace.
 In 2015, they had $525 million in real estate assets under management and provided an average annual return of 13% net to their investors.

 - Passive Investment — Unlike owning your own commercial real estate outright, Fundrise investments are truly passive.

 - Quarterly Redemptions and Distributions — The Fundrise eREIT has adopted a quarterly redemption plan to provide periodic liquidity; however, distributions are not guaranteed.

 - Investment Liquidity — Fundrise eREITs are not publicly traded.
 Once you make an investment, you are pretty much committed to the investment for the term.
 There is currently no secondary market to sell your investment to others; however, there is a quarterly redemption program whereby investors may be able to redeem their shares, subject to some limitations.

 - Tax Consequences — Distributions are taxed as ordinary income, as opposed to the 15% tax rate on qualified dividends.

 Real estate as an asset class is a long-term investment.
 This includes REITs, whether they’re publicly traded, non-traded or eREITs.
 The opportunities for capital appreciation, portfolio diversification, and regular distributions are alluring; however, distributions are never guaranteed.